BenOnSocial/RepData_PeerAssessment1/PA1_template.md

 totalObservations <- prettyNum(x = dim(activityData)[1], big.mark = ",")
 ```

 The activity monitoring data is provided in this repository in ZIP format.
-(See the file named `activity.zip` [here][2])  The dataset contains a total of `r totalObservations` observations.
+(See the file named `activity.zip` [here][2])  The dataset contains a total of 17,568 observations.

 The variables included in this dataset are: